 How many people take part in the event?

-The number varies year on year, but usually we hope for around 500 participants.
+The number varies year on year, but this year we are hoping for around 300 participants.

 Where do we meet and how do I get there?